-7. Understand claims procedures within the context of household insurance products

-- 7.1 Describe the principles for establishing the validity of a claim - 7.2 Describe the claims handling procedures specific to buildings, contents, personal possessions, caravans, travel, livestock and pets, mobile phones and personal liability (including owners' liability) - 7.3 Explain fraud prevention and detection measures and their operation - 7.4 Describe how Financial Conduct Authority rules apply to the claims process - 7.5 Explain complaints-handling procedures and the role of the Financial Ombudsman Service - 8.
-Know how to apply knowledge of claims procedures within the context of household insurance products to a given set of circumstances - 8.1 Apply claims handling procedures within the context of household insurance products to a given set of circumstances
+- 7. Understand claims procedures within the context of household insurance products. - 7.1 Describe the principles for establishing the validity of a claim. - 7.2 Describe the claims handling procedures specific to household insurance products. - 7.3 Explain fraud prevention and detection measures and their operation. - 7.4 Describe how regulatory and legislative rules apply to the claims process. - 7.5 Explain complaints-handling procedures and dispute resolution - 8.
+Know how to apply knowledge of claims procedures within the context of household insurance products to a given set of circumstances. - 8.1 Apply claims handling procedures within the context of household insurance products to a given set of circumstances.